bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:18 PM CT, April 17</p>
+<p class="updated_time"> Latest data: 04:51 PM CT, April 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 82°, which is 4° **warmer** than yesterday.
-Tomorrow is expected to be 11° *colder* than today.
+Today's high is 81°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 12° *colder* than today.

 Currently:

-- 82°
+- 81°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Clear
-- 59% humidity
+- 58% humidity
 - 18 mph wind
-- 46% cloud cover
+- 19% cloud cover
 - 40 AQI 🟩
-- 0.86 inches of rain expected in the next 48 hours
+- 0.65 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>